PedroMarquetti/sec-trails/README.md

 ## What this program currently do?

-For now, it only prints the current_dns 'A' record ip and ip_organization field that the API sent:
+For now, it only prints the current_dns 'A record' ip and ip_organization field (at index 0) that the API sent:

 ```
 "current_dns": {